MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

     At this point, your service principal is ready to use.

-1. Log out of the Azure CLI with the following command:
+1. Use right-click/Run Line in Editor on the following line to log out of the Azure CLI with the following command:

     ```azurecli
     az logout